Postdoctoral Fellow, The Pasteur Institute, Paris, France - 26/04/2013

 Our research work focuses on the mechanisms underlying chromatin dynamics in response to genotoxic stress using cultured mammalian cells as a model system.
 By combining molecular and cellular approaches with advanced microscopy techniques, our aim is to identify factors involved in regulating chromatin dynamics and their functional relevance for the maintenance of genome and epigenome integrity in response to DNA damage.

-Access the complete annoucement - 1 page - 426 ko
+Download the complete desciption - 1 page - 426 ko

 Two Post doctoral positions on “Molecular and cellular mechanisms of muscular dystrophy related to mutations of dysferlin” - Santiago and Valparaiso, Chile - 07/01/2013